ashleve/lightning-hydra-template/README.md

 Next, execute it with: `python train.py -m hparams_search=mnist_optuna`

 Using this approach doesn't require adding any boilerplate to code, everything is defined in a single config file.
+The only necessary thing is to return the optimization metric from the launching file.

-You can use different optimization frameworks integrated with Hydra, like Optuna, Ax or Nevergrad.
+You can use different optimization frameworks integrated with Hydra, like [Optuna, Ax or Nevergrad](https://hydra.cc/docs/plugins/optuna_sweeper/).

 The `optimization_results.yaml` will be available under `logs/task_name/multirun` folder.